Top 20 Safe Investments with High Returns

 INVESTMENT #16: ANNUITIES

-Key Takeaways: There are different types of annuities, but ultimately an investor is making a trade with an insurance company.
+Key Takeaways: There are different types of annuities, but ultimately, an investor makes a trade with an insurance company.
 The insurance company is taking a lump sum of money in exchange for a rate of guaranteed return.

 Best For: Investors looking to stabilize their portfolio long-term; risk-averse retirement savers seeking higher returns along with a protected principle.